 The search system within the Widen CollectiveⓇ allows our 500,000+ users to find the digital assets they need.
-Across every Collective site the search system's job is to store all of uploaded asset information in a format that can be searched in a wide variety of ways; so that it can return results that are accurate, complete, and in compliance with the platform's governance structure.
+Across every Collective site, the search system's job is to store all of the uploaded asset information in a format that can be searched in a wide variety of ways; so that it can return results that are accurate, complete, and in compliance with the platform's governance structure.
 All in a matter of milliseconds!
 This is a highly complex system that has gone through several major overhauls over the past 15+ years to keep pace with the exponential growth of data that Widen handles.
 This post is the tale of that evolution over time, and the steps we take to ensure its ability to scale into the future.

 The early years of search (the 2000s)

-Under the hood, our search system has always been powered by a popular open source project called Apache Lucene.
+Under the hood, our search system has always been powered by a popular open-source project called Apache Lucene.
 Lucene organizes enormous amounts of information in a way that facilitates rapid retrieval and display of search results.
 It is like the engine of a Ferrari — and will get you from point A to point B very quickly!
 However, you still need a frame and many supporting systems (the rest of the car), not to mention a driver to steer things in the right direction.

 The frame has taken many forms for us over the years.
 Initially, we built it ourselves.
 It worked well, and Lucene got us lightning-fast results.
 But it required a good deal of maintenance that took time and focus away from building the core application experience.

 Fortunately, lots of pre-built frames have since emerged that make working with Lucene much easier.
 And we've gone through a lot of them.
 We used a system called Compass for a while which allowed us to remove a lot of problematic code and focus on our core domain.
 Later we switched to Hibernate Search to achieve better performance.
 It included an impressive massively parallelized indexing system that allowed us to get customer sites fully indexed and ready for search much more quickly.
 Over time, however, even this system could not keep up with the demands being placed on it.
-For some customers it took over 30 hours to index their content (sync their content with the search engine).
+For some customers, it took over 30 hours to index their content (sync their content with the search engine).